How to Get Started in Event Planning

-Perhaps you have always dreamed of becoming an event planner and are wondering where to begin.
-Or maybe you are your family’s unofficial party planner and “host extraordinaire” and are considering starting your own event planning business.
-Either way, you may be asking yourself, “Now what?”
+Perhaps you have always dreamed of becoming an event planner and are wondering where to begin, or maybe you are your family’s unofficial party planner and host extraordinaire.
+Either way, you may be lost as to how to start putting your skills to use when first starting your own event planning business.

-First, let’s clear up the confusion around event planning certification.
+An important topic to mention is one that considers the confusion around event planning certification.
 There is a general misconception that, to begin working as an event planner, you must gain certification.
 It is not true.
-Most event planning certifications require at least three to five years of experience before you can even take the test.
+Most event planning certifications require at least three years of experience before you can even take the test.
 Event planning certification is a measure of your knowledge of the industry and your experience.
-Once you become certified, you may use this designation after your name and title to reflect your knowledge of the industry.
+Once you become certified, you may use this designation after your name and title to reflect your knowledge of the industry, but it is far from a requirement.

 Once you have a few years of experience, you may want to consider certification as either a Certified Meeting Professional (CMP) or a Certified Special Events Professional (CSEP).
 CMP is the most widely recognized certification in the meeting and event planning industry.
 Candidates must have three years of event planning experience and a current full-time job in the industry.
 CSEP focuses on special events and is the only other openly recognized certification in the event planning industry.
 Candidates require three years of experience in the industry and must have had employment in the special events industry in the last twelve months.